Coastguards Beach House

 The large, comfortable master bedroom has a double bed with views of the sea, coastal garden and adjoining coastguard cottages.

-A family bathroom includes wash hand basin, w.c and a raised shower bath with screen, providing you a coveted choice between a relaxing bubble bath whilst stargazing, or a refreshing shower with a view of waves lapping the shore.
+A family bathroom includes wash hand basin, w.c and a raised shower bath with screen, providing you a coveted choice between a relaxing bubble bath whilst stargazing, or a refreshing shower with a view of waves crashing against the sea wall.

-The second bedroom has two 3ft beds and a single fold away bed with un-spoilt views over the marsh.
-This room also benefits from an en-suite shower room with marsh views.
+The second bedroom has two 3ft beds and a single fold away bed with views over the marsh.
+This room also benefits from an en-suite shower room.